clarklindeveloper/notes/angular - ultimateangular - basics.md

 ```

-## http promisses (NOTE: PROMISSES ARE OPTIONAL AS OPPOSED TO USING RXJS/SUBSCRIPTIONS)
+## http promiss (NOTE: PROMISSES ARE OPTIONAL AS OPPOSED TO USING RXJS/SUBSCRIPTIONS)

 - instead of importing map, import toPromise;
 - method returns a Promise type